Government of New Brunswick

 Appliance And Furniture Repair

 This special benefit may be available to clients in priority groups only.
 Appliances and furniture should be repaired if possible.
-As a guideline however, if the repair cost is more than half the replacement cost, the article should be replaced.
 Costs related to service calls should be shared equally between clients and Social Development.

 Client must take advantage of all available resources in the community (i.e. churches, Salvation Army, relatives and friends, community support groups, classified ads, used furniture, etc.) or any other potential resources that may be able to meet their need.